oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab2/lab2-create-app-tier.md

 7. In the Networking section, configure the network details for the instance:

-      * Select existing virtual cloud network option
+      * Select the *"existing virtual cloud network"* option

    Make the following selections: